 Patrick is a life-long Catholic, not a convert.
 By God’s grace, he was raised in the Catholic Faith and has been a practicing Catholic his entire life.
 Growing up in Southern California, he attended grammar school at the Mission San Juan Capistrano parish school, where for several years he served as an altar boy for the parish’s daily Traditional Latin Mass in the famed Serra Chapel.

 Patrick earned a bachelor of science degree in business from the University of Phoenix, as well as a B.Phil. in philosophy and an M.A. in dogmatic theology from the Pontifical College Josephinum in Columbus, Ohio.

-He is an adjunct professor of theology at Franciscan University of Steubenville and a research fellow of the St. Paul Center for Biblical Studies.
-He also will be serving as an adjunct professor of apologetics for Holy Apostles Seminary‘s distance-learning M.A. in theology program in 2013.
+He has served as an adjunct professor of theology at Franciscan University of Steubenville and is a research fellow of the St. Paul Center for Biblical Studies.
+He is currently an adjunct professor of apologetics in Holy Apostles College and Seminary‘s graduate theology program.

-For the past 25 years, Patrick has conducted countless teaching seminars on Catholic themes, in English and Spanish, at conferences, parishes, and universities across North America, as well as throughout Europe, and in Latin America, Asia, Australia, and New Zealand.
-He is a regular presenter at Franciscan University of Steubenville’s annual “Defending the Faith” and has been the featured speaker at over two dozen Legatus events across the country.
+Patrick has conducted countless teaching seminars on Catholic themes, in English and Spanish, at conferences, parishes, and universities across North America, as well as throughout Europe, and in Latin America, Asia, Australia, and New Zealand.
+He has been for many years a regular presenter at Franciscan University of Steubenville’s annual “Defending the Faith” Conference and has been the featured speaker at numerous Legatus events across the country.
 He is also a veteran of a dozen formal, public debates with Protestant ministers, Mormon leaders, and other non-Catholic spokesmen.